wso2/docs-is/en/docs/references/concepts/authentication/intro-ws-trust.md

 send any request it wants including that token.
 As a result, the relying party may trust that illegitimate third party.

-The following are the three methods of confirmation.

 -   **Bearer**: This is actually not a confirmation method as subject confirmation is not really needed.
 The relying party simply trusts whoever brings the token.